keithfancher/anki-robo/README.md

 As you can see, it's still a very short list!
 But lucky for us, [Linguee French/English](https://www.linguee.com/french-english/) is on it.

-Next, we can use the `ankirobo get` command to fetch data from Linguee and output a `.csv` for us, with all the data for our new cards:
+Next, we can use the `anki-robo get` command to fetch data from Linguee and output a `.csv` for us, with all the data for our new cards:

 ```
-$ ./ankirobo get linguee-fr-en vocabulaire.txt
+$ ./anki-robo get linguee-fr-en vocabulaire.txt

 Extracting data from source `linguee-fr-en` using search keys from file: vocabulaire.txt...